To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 How much experience do HNW Lending’s key people have?

 Its key decision maker – who’s also the CEO – has a decade’s prior experience.
 His property background doesn’t hold identical skills and experience to those we’d expect.
-However, we’ve followed his learning curve over nine years at HNW Lending and seen the improvements.
+However, we’ve followed his learning curve over an additional ten years at HNW Lending and seen the improvements.

 I would still like to see a wider variety of professionals working for HNW Lending, although even without other experience it has already managed to significantly push down the number of loans that turn bad while earning lenders a lot of money.